cminyard/ser2net/README.rst

 Note that this is for use with gensio's gtlssh, *not* with normal ssh.
 Normal ssh does not currently work with ser2net.
-I looked at doing ssh, and it turne out to be hard to do, as ssh isn't a neatly layered protocol with easily separable authenticiation, and the current ssh libraries available are not suitable at all for gensio.
+I looked at doing ssh, and it turned out to be hard to do, as ssh isn't a neatly layered protocol with easily separable authentication, and the current ssh libraries available are not suitable at all for gensio.

 Anyway, to do this, edit the ser2net configuration file::